 Software engineers' average earnings vary with location.
 For example, a smaller pool of eligible job applicants in a sparsely populated area can increase demand for qualified employees.
 Employers typically pay higher salaries to match demand and attract the best candidates.

-The higher cost of living in larger cities and metropolitan areas can also result in more lucrative salaries.
-For instance, software engineers make an average of $123,040 annually in San Francisco but only $82,620 in Atlanta as of August 2021.
+The higher cost of living in larger cities and metropolitan areas can also result in higher salaries.
+For instance, software engineers make an average of $126,200 annually in San Francisco but only $85,500 in Atlanta as of August 2022.

-The additional $40,420 in average earnings in San Francisco likely reflects the stark difference in the cost of living between the two cities.
-The cost of living in San Francisco towers above the national average by 80%, while the cost of living in Atlanta lags by 1%, according to PayScale.
+The additional $20,000+ in average earnings in San Francisco likely reflects the stark difference in the cost of living between the two cities.
+The cost of living in San Francisco towers above the national average by 80%, while the cost of living in Atlanta lags by 1%, according to Payscale.

 Below, you can explore average salaries for different locations.
-The first table includes the top-paying cities for software engineers, according to PayScale.
-The second set of figures specifies the top-paying metropolitan areas for relevant careers, including software developers, testers, and analysts, according to the BLS.
+The first table includes the top-paying cities for software engineers.
+The second set of figures specifies the top-paying metropolitan areas for relevant careers, including software developers, testers, and analysts.

 Software Engineers' Job Outlook and Career Prospects

 Software engineers enjoy overall strong job prospects.
-BLS projections indicate a 22% nationwide growth for common software engineering roles from 2019-2029 — considerably faster than the 4% national average for all occupations.
-Several factors can affect a software engineer’s employability in the coming years, including economic growth, inflation, and tech advances.
+BLS projections indicate a 25% nationwide growth for common software engineering roles from 2021-2031, over three times faster than the average for all occupations.
+Several factors can affect a software engineer's employability in the coming years, including economic growth, inflation, and tech advances.